What Is Complementary Angles In Geometry

 When angles are expressed through slopes or direction vectors, the complement can be derived from the arctangent function:

-This method is valuable in analytic geometry where angles are not given directly But it adds up..
+This method is valuable in analytic geometry where angles are not given directly And it works..

 Complementary Angles in Trigonometry